Free, browser-based utilities for everyday developer workflows

 Yes.
 The output updates as you edit parameters.

-i Privacy-first: everything runs locally in your browser.
-No uploads, no tracking of your inputs.
+Privacy-first: runs locally in your browser.
+No uploads.